SanjeevaRDodlapati/QeMLflow/.archive/archive/development/BOOTCAMP_CONVERSION_MASTER_PLAN.md

 ## Conclusion

-This plan provides a systematic, phase-based approach to convert all ChemML quickstart bootcamp notebooks into production-ready Python scripts.
+This plan provides a systematic, phase-based approach to convert all QeMLflow quickstart bootcamp notebooks into production-ready Python scripts.
 Building on the successful Day 6 implementation, we'll ensure each conversion maintains the highest standards of code quality, educational value, and production readiness.

 **Ready to proceed with your approval and feedback!** 🚀